kdsidlacan15/MERN-SAMPLE-APP/README.md

 If we are running the app with docker we don't need to create our own mongoDB conection string since it will be connecting through the docker mongo db instance (refer to docker-compose.yaml)

-We only need to Create .env file for PORT and SECRET
+We only need to Create .env file in the root folder for PORT and SECRET

 ```bash
 PORT=4000